iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 **Script:** [Implementation/receiver_side.py](Implementation/receiver_side.py)

 The script implemented on the central receiver (server) node  performs the following actions:
-- Subscribes to all MQTT topics to which senders publish
+- Subscribes to all MQTT topics to which senders publish.
-- Receives the ASCON-encrypted image data from multiple sender nodes
+- Receives the ASCON-encrypted image data from multiple sender nodes.
-- Decrypts the received data using the ASCON decryption algorithm and reconstructs the original images
+- Decrypts the received data using the ASCON decryption algorithm and reconstructs the original images.

 **MQTT Subscription and Message Handling**
 ```python